Reido

-Reido is a Belarusian doom metal band.
+Reido is a Belarusian doom metal band formed in Minsk.

 Biography

 Reido was founded in 2002 in Minsk by Alexander Kachar and Anton Matveev.
-They've been permanent members of the band until now.
-In May 2006, the first Reido full-length album F:\all was released by Solitude Productions label.
+They've been permanent members of the band since.
+In May 2006, Reido released their first full-length album, F:\all through Solitude Productions label.
 In October 2006, Reido released a single named Detect Memory, which was available for free download.
-In November 2011, the second Reido full-length album Minus Eleven (or -11) was released by Sow Burn Records.
-In October 2019, the third full-length album "Anātman" was released on Aesthetic Death.
+In November 2011, the second Reido album Minus Eleven (or -11) was released by Sow Burn Records.
+In October 2019, their third album "Anātman" was released via Aesthetic Death.

+Musical style

+Reido's musical style has been categorized as Funeral Doom, Post-metal, and Post-core.
+Reido also uses ambient sections in their tracks.
+The band shifted towards a melodic sound with their 2019 album Anātman.
+Reido's sound has been described as "emotionless" and "pure, cold bleakness", though occasional rock influences have been noted.